 The City has a proud track record of supporting programs and initiatives that promote environmental sustainability at the local level.
-The State of California has also taken action in passing a full range of environmental initiatives that are actively reducing emissions on a statewide level.
-This chapter builds upon the emissions inventory and forecasts presented in Chapter 2, identifying activities and requirements implemented at the state and local levels since 2005 and their benefits to reducing local emissions.
-These activities and requirements have already set the City on a path to achieve its reduction goals.
+The State has also taken action in passing a full range of environmental initiatives that are actively reducing emissions on a statewide level.
+This chapter builds upon the emissions inventory and forecasts presented in Chapter 2, identifying activities implemented at the state and local levels since 2005 and their benefit to reducing local emissions.
+These activities and requirements have set the City on a path to achieve its reduction goals.